-Forest Stewardship Plan for BRCF - by Jon Martin, Martin Forestry Consulting (See Appendix F)
+- Forest Stewardship Plan for BRCF (Phase 1 and 2) by Jon Martin, Martin Forestry Consulting (See Appendix F) - Wildlife Habitat Management Recommendations for Birch Ridge Community Forest (Phase 1 and 2) - Charles Bridges, M.S., C.W.B. and Lee Alexander, Ph.D. (see Appendix G) - Birch Ridge Community Forest Trail Assessment and Feasibility Study (Phase 1 and 2) - Lew Shelly, Snowhawk, LLC (see Appendix H)

-- Wildlife Habitat Management Recommendations for Birch Ridge Community Forest -- Charles Bridges, M.S., C.W.B. and Lee Alexander, Ph.D. (see Appendix G) - Birch Ridge Community Forest Trail Assessment and Feasibility Study Lew Shelly, Snowhawk, LLC (see Appendix H)
+The focus of land management for the period covered by this Management Plan is the continued recovery of the forest after the intensive logging that occurred on a portion of the BRCF prior to SELT's ownership.
+Assessing regrowth and monitoring plant and animal response is a significant component of the objectives and strategies (see below)

-The focus of land management for the period covered by this Management Plan is the recovery of the forest after the intensive logging that occurred prior to SELT's ownership.
-Assessing regrowth and monitoring plant and animal response is a significant component of the objectives and strategies (see below) that are designed to work toward achieving the goals stated above.
+that are designed to work toward achieving the goals stated above.
 Likewise, objectives and strategies to achieve recreational goals will focus on developing opportunities for a variety of activities that are appropriate for the sites, soils and available infrastructure, while minimizing potential resource impacts.